 3. Sharing and promoting good ideas by bringing our experiences, results, and recommendations to the broader higher education sector, policy leaders, and the general public.

 Can you provide some context on the situation in U.S. higher education?

 The growing achievement gap in American higher education will lead the country over an economic cliff if we don’t address these issues.
 And yet, innovation is rare within higher education institutions.
 The primary way colleges and universities share ideas is through publishing articles.
-Outside of the UIA, there is no meaningful and sustained method that infuses innovations from one campus to other another, nor is there a proven process to scale proven interventions.
+The UIA was established to break out of this siloed environment and to provide a meaningful and sustained method of infusing innovations from one campus to another with a proven process to scale proven interventions.

 What are the biggest breakthroughs/successes coming out of the UIA?

 I mentioned that when we launched in 2014 we had a goal of graduating an additional 68,000 graduates by 2020.
 We’ve been tracking those numbers, and in my talk I’ll reveal our progress.
 Additional successes include scaling up innovations such as predictive analytics to inform advising, multi-department student success teams, process mapping institutions’ communications with students, and retention grants.

 I’ll be discussing all of these breakthroughs and more during my upcoming talk.
 I look forward to sharing more about the UIA’s successes – and how others can replicate them – and delving into the specifics around how we’ve increased low income graduates by 29% year on year.